cedricziel/docker-machine-php-balanced/README.md

 4. Deploy the app with `docker-compose up -d lb web`
 5. Check the IP of the docker machine on port 80.
 It should show a nice `phpinfo` page
 6. Check the IP of the docker machine on port 1936.
-Authenticate with `auth`/`auth`, you should see the haproxy page with one backend
+Authenticate with `auth`/`auth`, you should see the haproxy stats page with one backend
 7. Scale your app `docker-compose scale web=3`
 8. Reload HAProxy by stopping, removing and restarting the container
    ```